sbowman/madeup/API.md

 * `vin` (_string_) - the vehicle information number
 * `color` (_string_) - the external paint color of the vehicle
 * `doorCount` (_number_) - the number of doors on the vehicle
 * `driveTrain` (_string_) - what type of engine or power plant is used by this vehicle

 The VIN number of a vehicle should be universally unique, even across manufacturers.
-However, this API returns the VIN number returned by the remote service, so depending on the service we cannot guarantee uniqueness of this value.
+However, this API returns the VIN number returned by the remote service, so depending on the service _we cannot guarantee uniqueness of this value_.

 The `driveTrain` indicates how the vehicle is powered.
 This may be an engine type, such as "v8" or "v6."
 In the case of an electric vehicle, is should be